Kiszuriwalilibori/books/README.md

 regression.
 As Google Books API has changed, there was a need to update the implementation accordingly.It means come back to recursive fetching of books data

+### 1.5.10

+Rearrange SearchPage in order to follow single responsibility rule and make it more readable fixed sorting and sorting test

 ### Todos

 ----001 convertToPolish pewnie trza by przerobić na mapę